 Mesarthim, Gamma Arietis (γ Ari), is a binary star system located in the constellation Aries.
 With a combined apparent magnitude of 3.86, it is the fourth brightest star in Aries, after Hamal, Sheratan and Bharani.
 Mesarthim lies at a distance of 164 light years from Earth.
 Together with Sheratan, it marks one of the Ram’s horns.

-The Gamma Arietis system appears as a single star to the naked eye, but really consists of two stars that can be resolved in small telescopes.
+The Gamma Arietis system appears as a single star to the unaided eye, but really consists of two stars that can be resolved in small telescopes.
 The stars are designated Gamma1 Arietis and Gamma2 Arietis, or Gamma Arietis B and Gamma Arietis A. They are separated by 7.606 arcseconds and orbit each other with a period of more than 5,000 years.

 The primary component, Gamma2 Arietis (Gamma Arietis A), is the slightly brighter of the two, with an apparent magnitude of 4.75.
 It is a white star of the spectral type A1p Si that has also been classified as a subgiant of the spectral type B9.5IV by some sources, indicating that it may be starting to evolve away from the main sequence.